Where History Simmers Slowly

 Puebla's cuisine is "conventual cuisine" par excellence.
 Here, the flavors that define Mexico were born, the fruit of the patience of nuns who mixed pre-Hispanic ingredients with Asian spices and European techniques.

-Chile en Nogada: The “patriotic dish,” a poblano pepper stuffed with sweet meat picadillo, bathed in walnut sauce and pomegranate seeds.
+The "patriotic dish".
+A poblano pepper stuffed with sweet meat picadillo, bathed in walnut sauce and pomegranate seeds.